 1. American Opportunity Tax Credit

-The American opportunity tax credit is an educational tax benefit that replaces and expands on the Hope credit.
-It applies to the first four years of college educational expenses and provides a tax break for expenses including tuition, books and other supplies.
+The American opportunity tax credit is an educational tax benefit.
+It applies to the first four years of qualified higher education expenses and provides a tax break for expenses including tuition, books and other supplies.
 The credit is worth up to $2,500 per eligible student, and its most attractive feature might be the fact that you’re refunded 40% of your total credit — $1,000 maximum — that exceeds your tax liability.

 In other words, if your tax bill is $1,000 but you earn $2,000 in refundable tax credits, you’re entitled to a refund of $400 — 40% of the $1,000 that exceeds your tax liability.